helendaisy/milestone-band-project/README.md

 #### Fonts

 The font chosen is Archivo narrow which is in line with the rest of the styling inkeeping with the style of the most recent album released by the band.
-It has stright lines and is a simple, easy to read font.
+It has straight lines and is a simple, easy to read font.

-<https://fonts.google.com/> reviewed when deciding on font styling for the site.
+[Google Fonts](https://fonts.google.com/) reviewed when deciding on font styling for the site.

 #### Icons